 After selling their formulas to The Body Shop they were forbidden from opening their own shop for five years so Mark and Liz set up an online retail business, Cosmetics-To-Go.
 It was a successful business venture but due to complications it eventually went into administration and the company, together with the name ‘Cosmetics-To-Go’ was sold.

 Mark and Liz then joined forces with other Cosmetics-To-Go team members Mo Constantine, Helen Ambrosen, Rowena Bird and Paul Greaves and spent the money they had on fruits and vegetables, creating new products and selling them, so Lush was born.

 Lush today – get naked . . .

 Today Lush is a booming business with over 90 shops in the UK and Ireland as well as 8 Spa Shops.
 Other than the aroma, one of the first things you’ll notice when you walk into a Lush shop is the lack of packaging.
-Obviously some items need packaging but there are soaps, bath bombs, bubble bars, massage bars, scrubs, shower smoothies, body butters and deodorants which are all completely naked so they produce #zerowaste.
+Obviously some items need packaging but there are soaps, bath bombs, bubble bars, massage bars, scrubs, shower smoothies, body butter and deodorants which are all completely naked so they produce #zerowaste.